content-left-bg.png

 Supervisor qualifications

-• A registered teacher with knowledge of the activity and its potential hazards; or
+• a registered teacher with knowledge of the activity and its potential hazards

-• A registered teacher with competence (knowledge and kills) in the activity and its potential hazards; or
+• a registered teacher with competence (knowledge and skills) in the activity and its potential hazards

-• A registered teacher with qualifications in science (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the activity, the aseptic technique and waste management; or
+• a registered teacher with qualifications in science (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the activity, the aseptic technique and waste management

 Facilities and equipment